Open scrollable table of contents

 Rights of review

-3. External review by the New South Wales Civil and Administrative Tribunal
+• External review by the New South Wales Civil and Administrative Tribunal: NCAT may charge a fee for review, with concessions available in certain circumstances.

 6.4 Mandatory proactive release of information